impactoss/impactoss-installation-guide/server-installation/heroku.md

 - Select Deployment method "GitHub"
 - Connect to GitHub
 - Select and connect to repository (previously forked to a personal or organization account, see [Fork server source code](/server-config/source-code.md))
-- Manually deploy from "master" branch for staging/development or "production" branch for production
+- Manually deploy from "master" branch for staging/development or "production" branch for production enable automatic deploys

 ### Upgrade dynos